wing5wong/artisan-whs-static/source/_announcements/2026-07-21_whanganui-high-school-student-achievement-conferences.md

 Times: 3.00pm to 8.30pm (with dinner hour 5.00pm - 6.00pm)
 Where: Te Mana and Te Wehi Gymnasiums

-**BOOKINGS CLOSE at 5.00pm on Tuesday 28 July**, the evening before the interviews.
+**BOOKINGS CLOSED at 5.00pm on Tuesday 28 July**, the evening before the interviews.

 •	Students will be released at the end of Period 4 – 2.00pm on both days.